BREAKING! Trump Just Turned In The Evidence Supporting Obama Wiretapping Claim! | John Hawkins' Right Wing News

 The Department of Justice supplied written material to the House Intelligence Committee Friday detailing President Donald Trump’s claim that he had been wiretapped during 2016 election cycle.

-House Intelligence Committee Chairman Rep. Devin Nunes, R-Calif., confirmed the information was passed to them to review:
+House Intelligence Committee Chairman Rep. Devin Nunes, R-CA, confirmed the information was passed to them to review:

 “The Committee is satisfied that the Department of Justice has fully complied with our request for information from our March 8 letter on possible surveillance related to Donald Trump or his associates.”